-Rumana Riffat is the school's associate dean for academic affairs and a professor of civil engineering in the Department of Civil and Environmental Engineering.
+Rumana Riffat is the school's Associate Dean for Graduate Studies and a professor of civil engineering in the Department of Civil and Environmental Engineering.
 She has been a member of the SEAS faculty since 1994, and served most recently as the school's interim dean.
 Dr. Riffat received her Ph.D. from Iowa State University.
 Her research centers on sustainable water and wastewater treatment, advanced processes for nutrient removal, and anaerobic digestion.
 Dr. Riffat has been involved in a number of national and international research projects with Water Environment and Reuse Foundation, DC Water, and USAID.
 She is the author of “Fundamentals of Wastewater Treatment and Engineering,” which is used as a textbook at various universities in the United States and other countries.

 Majid Manzari is a professor of civil engineering and the chair of the Department of Civil and Environmental Engineering.
 Dr. Manzari received his Ph.D. in civil engineering from the University of California, Davis.
 His research centers on experimental and computational geomechanics, earthquake-resistant infrastructure systems, and constitutive modeling of engineering materials.
 He has been a member of the SEAS faculty since 1994.